REFLEX

 What is Reflex Integration?

-• Every child is unique, and challenges may vary.
-Some common issues include:
+• Every child is unique, and the challenges they face may look different from one another.
+Some common issues that reflex integration therapy can support include:

 • Coordination problems